 Sadly, there are some Christian homes where the parents are more concerned about their children not marrying someone from another supposed biological “race” than whether or not they are marrying a fellow believer (of the same spiritual “race”).
 When Christians marry non-Christians, it negates the spiritual (not the physical) oneness in marriage, resulting in negative consequences for the couple and their children.

 Rahab was a Canaanite.
 These Canaanites had an ungodly culture.
-In the genealogy in Matthew 1, however, Rahab is listed as being in the line leading to the birth of the Christ, an Israelite!
+In the genealogy in Matthew 1, however, it seems the same Rahab is listed as being in the line leading to the birth of the Christ, an Israelite!
 Thus Rahab, a descendant of Ham, must have married an Israelite (descended from Shem).
-Since this was clearly a union approved by God, it underlines the fact that the particular biological people group she came from was irrelevant—what mattered was that at a certain point in her life, she changed her spiritual race when she trusted in the true God of the Israelites.
+Since this was clearly a union approved by God, it underlines the fact that the particular biological people group she came from was irrelevant — what mattered was that at a certain point in her life, she changed her spiritual race when she trusted in the true God of the Israelites.

 The same can be said of Ruth who, as a Moabitess, also married an Israelite.
 She is listed in the genealogy in Matthew 1 that leads to Christ as well.
 Prior to her marriage, she had expressed faith in the true God (Ruth 1:16), and a union between her and her new husband was one that God blessed and used to bless many others of the world.